EdDataScienceEES/tutorial-orla03/index.md

 Having a basic understanding of `ggplot2` will be super beneficial.
 However, do not worry if you are only a beginner with R language, we will address each step as we make our way through this tutorial.

-<a name="section1"></a>
+<a name="section1.2"></a>

-## 1. Introduction to Confidence Intervals
+## 1.2 Understanding Confidence Intervals

 ## Why do we want to find confidence intervals?

 Confidence intervals often help data scientists make informed decisions based on the data we are working with, this allows deeper understanding of their next steps and why data has been modelled in a specific way.
+Confidence intervals are crucial in ecological and enviornmental data analysis because they provide a way to assess reliability, support decision-making, and improve the interpretability of  data.
+They help ensure that ecological conclusions are based on an understanding of the data at hand and of the variability and uncertainty inherent in ecological data.
+We often will not have perfect data and will need to analyse the data we are using through data wrangling or such techniques!

 ## How do we begin our approach to finding a suitable confidence interval?

-We want to first find a linear model suitable to the research question we are addressing.
+Within this tutorial we want to first find a linear model suitable to the research question we are addressing.

+<a name="section1.3"></a>

+## 1.3 Introducing the Data

-The data we will be using to begin with is a dataset built into the `ggplot2` library in R.
+The data we will be using to begin with is a `trees` dataset built into the `ggplot2` package in R.
 Let's load the package and get a basic understanding of the data.

 ```r